JuanBindez/rocket/README.md

 #### To run type:

-    rocket rocketfile
+    rocket Rocketfile

 #### or:

     rocket script.rocketfile

-this command will read the Makeline file and execute the commands
+this command will read the Rocketfile and execute the commands
 ----------

 #### Rocket: